 NirCmd is a freeware utility that allows you to perform tasks from the command line, via .bat files, desktop shortcuts and even Launchy.
 I’ve picked out a few that I’ve found useful, but you will undoubtedly find other NirCmd features that are even more helpful by reading through the big list of commands.
 This was written and tested in Windows 10 but it should also work in nearly every version of Windows.

-To get started download NirCmd, the link is all the way at the bottom of the page.
-Next unzip the contents to a folder; I would suggest something simple such as C:\NirCmd\ if you use something else, substitute that wherever you see C:\NirCmd\
+To get started download NirCmd (the link is all the way at the bottom of the page).
+Next unzip the contents to a folder; I would suggest something simple such as C:\NirCmd\ if you use something else, substitute that wherever you see C:\NirCmd\ in this guide.

-The simplest way to use NirCmd is in the command line, however this article will concentrate on writing commands out in a file and using desktop shortcuts and Launchy to run them.
-For a simple test, open up Notepad or your text-editor of choice and type in (or copy and paste):
+The simplest way to use NirCmd is in the command line, however this article will concentrate on writing commands out in a .bat file and using Launchy to run them.
+For a simple test, open up Notepad or your text-editor of choice and type or copy and paste the following text: